TimoOerlemans/Portfolio-Research/Portfolio.md

 We have tried different progams to use scrum ,but now we use only 2 programs: Github and Trello.
 In github are our projectboards and sprintbacklogs but in trello we have our burndownchart.

+According to the Scrum guide lines we use every member of the scrum team(Master, stakeholders and developers).
+Further I know every scrum event and what to do in each one of them(Planning, Daily scrum, review, Retrospective and Artifacts).

-I think I am on beginning because I know what agile working is ,and we are using it in our groupproject.
+I think I am on proficient because I know what agile working is ,and we are using it in our groupproject.
 I have asked another group how they use scrum and it looks a little bit like we use it but they use for the sprint-backlogs trello.

 ## Outcome 4.
 You implement a (semi)automated software release process that matches the needs of the project context.
 (IP)